 This Annex describes a methodology for obtaining type certification or type verification for Micro-generators which are connected to the Distribution Network via an Inverter.

-The compliance testing annex of EN 50438 should be complied with except where alternative requirements are detailed in this Annex.

 Typically, all interface functions are contained within an Inverter and in such cases it is only necessary to have the Inverter Fully Type Tested.
 In the case where a package of specific separate parts are used to assemble a Fully Type Tested Micro-generator the completed Micro-generator’s Interface Protection shall not rely on interconnection using cables which could be terminated incorrectly on site ie the interconnections shall be made by plug and socket which the Manufacturer has made and tested prior to delivery to site.

 The Interface Protection shall satisfy the requirements of all of the following standards.
 Where these standards have more than one part, the requirements of all such parts shall be satisfied, so far as they are applicable.